 - Weather: St. Paul has frigid and snowy winters, while summers are warm to hot and humid.
 St. Paul experiences a full range of precipitation and related weather events, including snow, sleet, ice, rain, thunderstorms, tornadoes, and fog

-- Change of address: We recommend submitting your USPS change of address form at least one week before your move to ensure your mail gets forwarded to St. Paul without delay.
-You can select your official move date when completing the form.
-Start the process here.
+- Change of address: To avoid missing any mail, we recommend submitting your USPS change of address form at least a week before your move.
+You can choose your official move date to make sure everything gets forwarded properly to St. Paul Start the process here.

 Where to live in St. Paul